Blue Jays vs. Yankees MLB Betting Odds, Trends & Prediction

-Kevin Gausman will oppose Marcus Stroman in Friday’s pitching matchup at Yankee Stadium.
-With the Yankees listed as a favorite and the total sitting at 9.5 runs, what’s the smart bet tonight from New York?
+Yariel Rodriquez will oppose Gerrit Cole in Sunday’s pitching matchup at Yankee Stadium.
+With the Yankees listed as a favorite and the total sitting at 9.5 runs, what is the smart play today from New York?

 Game Matchup & Betting Odds